vgarc018/cs100hw4/README.md

 ##So what's a **delimiter** and why is it useful?
 A delimiter is a set of one or more characters that separate text.
-We can specify what our delimiter will contain for the tokenizing function so that we can control how our string will get parsed.
+We can specify what our delimiter will contain so that we can control how our string will get parsed.

 So here's another example we can work with: